The Historic County of

 County of Yorkshire.
 The scope of this list covers the pre-1974 county boundaries.

 - Associated with Yorksgen is another list: "Mainly For Family Historians, but for anyone with an interest in Yorkshire - past and

 present - Yorkshire humour, Yorkshire traditions, Yorkshire food and drink - or if you just want to chat to other

 Yorkshire folk".
 To subscribe to this list, please go to:

-Mailing List is an unmoderated list administrated by Dave Jassie, dedicated to the genealogy, and history of the (old) West
+EAST-YORKS Mailing List is an unmoderated list dedicated to the genealogy, and history of the (old) East